Last Updated on June 27, 2022 by Laura Turner

 I work from 50 to 75 hours a week.
-All depends on how busy the ER is.
+It all depends on how busy the ER is.

 How many hours do you sleep per night?

-I only sleep four to five hours continuous at a time.
+I only sleep four to five hours continuously at a time.
 I try to rest at least seven hours total overnight.

 How many weeks of vacation do you take?

 I take 12 to 16 weeks a year.

 Are you satisfied with your income?
 Explain.

 Yes.
 I have plenty of income to pay my bills and do lots of great things with my kids.
 I don’t worry about money anymore.